 Each of these universities has its own particular strengths and between them they offer courses in everything from astrophysics to zoology.
 Although medicine, science, business, law and the humanities tend to be the most popular choices.

-All of them feature in the QS World University Rankings for 2021 and three even rank among the top 500 universities in the world.
+All of them feature in either the QS World University Rankings or Times Higher Education (THE) rankings for 2024 and three even rank among the top 500 universities in the world.
 If you plan to study in Dublin, here’s an introduction to each of these Dublin universities.

 Trinity College Dublin (TCD)